Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 #####**<a name="setTags">setTags</a>**

-Tag a user based on an app event of your choosing so later you can create segments on Jeapie to target these users. ***Remove all tags and set new array of tags.***
+Tags a user based on an app event of your choosing so later you can create segments on Jeapie to target these users. ***Remove all tags and set new array of tags.***

 ```Objective-C